shalior/express-ts-template/README.md

 		- `user.ts`: contains an authentication route
 		- `index.ts`: registers the routes of this directory and exports the express router object
 	- `services`: contains all the services of your application.
 What "service" means to you depends on how much abstraction you want to put in your code, in this template a service is intended as a module containing functions that are needed to communicate with the database or, more in general, that manages the application logic
-		- `user.ts`: service that manages basic user logic
+		- `UserService.ts`: service that manages basic user logic
 	- `runtime`: contains runtime related functionalities
 		- `delay.ts`: exports functions that helps manage delays between tasks
 		- `index.ts`: exports common runtime functionalities
 	- `services`: contains entity management code
-		- `user.ts`: exports functionalities related to the User entity
+		- `UserService.ts`: exports functionalities related to the UserService entity
 	- `types`: contains custom data types
 		- `common.ts`: contains simple custom data types
 	- `app.ts`: contains the express app initialization code, including the registrations of routers and middlewares